Text

 To add a stroke, use the color picker in the top right of the Character panel to set a color on the box with the hole in the middle.
 If you want to adjust the stroke weight, adjust the number next to the three lines icon.

-If you click in the Composition Viewer with the Text Tool and start typing, your text will be on one line.
+If you click in the Composition Viewer with the Text Tool and start typing, your text will be on one line (sometimes called Line Text).
 You can use the return/enter key to create line breaks.

 How to make paragraph text